Montana State Bobcats women's basketball: History

-Montana State launched it's women's basketball program in 1976 under coach Susan Miller, with the team losing its inaugural game to Flathead Community College.
-The Bobcats joined the Northwest Basketball League in 1978 before transferring to the Mountain West Conference in 1982.
+Montana State launched its women's basketball program in 1976 under coach Susan Miller, with the team losing its inaugural game to Flathead Community College.
+The Bobcats joined the Northwest Basketball League in 1978 before transferring to the Mountain West Athletic Conference in 1982.
 In 1988, Montana State made its first postseason appearance, being selected for the Women's National Invitation Tournament and finishing last in the eight-team bracket.
-Ahead of the 1988-89 season, the team transferred to the Big Sky Conference.
+Ahead of the 1988–89 season, the team transferred to the Big Sky Conference.

 In 1993, the Bobcats earned their first berth to the NCAA Tournament under head coach Judy Spoelstra, with the season also marking the team's first Big Sky Tournament Championship.
 In 1999, former Bobcats stand-out Cass Bauer-Bilodeau became the first Montana State player to join the WNBA, signing with the Charlotte Sting.

 In 2005, the team hired Tricia Binford, a former WNBA player and then-assistant at Utah State.
 After a 3−23 record in her first season, Binford has led the Bobcats to two more NCAA appearances and has not posted a losing record since 2007.